 Pricing at MailerLite is unlike many other EMS providers.
 Even the free plan gives you access to all features, and what you pay doesn’t depend on how many emails you send per month, but rather on how many contacts you have.
 That means you’ll always have access to every feature MailerLite offers, regardless of whether you send one or 1,000 emails per month.

-The first tier plan is free for up to 1,000 subscribers.
-Paid plans start when you hit 1,001.
+The first tier plan is free for up to 1,000 subscribers and 12,000 email a month.
+Paid plans start when you want unlimited email sends which you can get from $10.00 per month, or when you hit 1,001 subscribers.
+For 1,001 to 2,500 subscribers, plans start from $15.00 per month.
 Regular plans stop when you hit 50,000 subscribers.
 High-volume plans start at 50,001 and go up to two million subscribers.
-High-volume plans have email sending limits.

 This pricing model is more effective for small-business owners.
 As your customer base grows, you’ll be financially able to pay for a plan.
 Access to all of MailerLite’s features helps people create email campaigns that will spark that growth.
 It’s a win-win situation for both MailerLite and their customers and makes more sense to me than restricting certain features pending payment.